-This Installation, Operation and Maintenance Manual is for ClimateMaster Horizontal and Vertical Water Source Heat Pump systems (HS/HL/HP & VS/VL/VP).
+This Installation, Operation and Maintenance manual (IOM) is for ClimateMaster Large Commercial Water Source Heat Pump Systems (LCU).

-ClimateMaster Horizontal Water Source Heat Pump (HS/ HL/HP) units are designed for installation above a false ceiling or in a ceiling plenum.
-Vertical (VS/VL/VP) units are typically installed in a floor level closet or in a small mechanical room.
-The installation site chosen for these units must allow adequate clearance for maintenance and servicing of the unit without its removal from the installation location.
+ClimateMaster Large Commercial Units are typically installed in a floor level closet or in a small mechanical room.
+The installation site chosen for these units must allow adequate clearance for maintenance and servicing of the unit.